shohamyamin/Web-Project/README.md

 ```
 Create .env file in server directory
-- see .env.example
+- see .env.example for example
-fill in the DB User Name and Password: Connect me for them: shoham39@gmail.com
+-fill in the .env file the DB User Name and Password: Connect me for them: shoham39@gmail.com

 ## Deployment